 Overwhelmingly, men thought happy ladies were the sexiest.
 "A woman who's smiling is conveying that she's interested," Tracy says.
 "And that's what men are usually interested in finding out—will this woman have sex with me?"
 Apparently nothing says "I'm available" like a flash of your pearly whites.

 Shame's allure in women may stem from a mix of cultural expectations about female submissiveness and the fact that shame indicates trustworthiness and knowledge of social norms.
 But women needn't go overboard in displaying contrition: Another recent study found that a chemical in women's tears actually reduces arousal in men.

 Men didn't rate proud women as ugly, just less attractive than the cheery or ashamed ones.
 Pride is a proxy for power and status.
 "Evolutionarily speaking, that's not something men are looking for in mating," Tracy notes.
 Still, what someone responds to at a glance is not necessarily what they're looking for in a long-term relationship.

-The Makeup Paradox First impressions
+The Makeup Paradox

 often become permanent perceptions, but women wearing glamorous makeup may seem less appealing over time.

 Harvard University researchers showed men and women images of models with different amounts of makeup.
 When subjects got only a quarter-second glimpse, they rated women with heavier cosmetics higher in attractiveness,likability, trustworthiness, and competence.
 But given unlimited viewing time, the trust and likability advantages disappeared, suggesting that cosmetics impact reflexive and reflective judgments differently.—Sarah Stanley